Anstow/colour-blind/README.txt

 To select an event click on it, by default this will put you at the top level of the logic block, but what does that mean?

-e.g. if you clicked on the block in the above example you would see something like this
+e.g. If you clicked on the block in the above example you would see something like this

 LogicBlock: {NOT b1}, affects: ([WT, w0]), ([-1])